Commission Calculator New York 2022CASAPLORERTrusted & Transparent

 There is no set requirement for real estate commission according to the Division of Licensing Services .
-As there is no legal requirement, the real estate commission is set by market conditions and individual negotiations, in New York, you can expect to pay at least 6% as commission.
+As there is no legal requirement, the real estate commission is set by market conditions and individual negotiations, in New York, you can expect to pay 6% as commission.

 What are the different types of Real Estate Commissions?